 - Post eight-week course support, training and retreats to deepen mindfulness practice

-I received supervision training through CMRP and have supervised mindfulness-based teachers privately since 2009.
-I have offered supervision since 2010 with CMRP and also with the Mindfulness Network since 2015.
-I have provided supervision for those on the CMRP Masters programmes, as well as for MBI teachers starting to teach and those with experience.
+I have received supervision training through CMRP and have supervised mindfulness-based teachers privately since 2009, and since 2010 with CMRP and since 2015 with the Mindfulness Network.
+It covers those on the Masters programmes, MBI teachers starting to teach and those with experience and more recently also those teaching the MBCL course.

 In addition to the supervision for teaching activities, I offer support and mentoring for personal mindfulness practice.
 For native speakers, supervision is available in German.

-When I took up mindfulness in 2005, I found that my mindfulness and Zen practice have stimulating effects on each other in my daily practice and, in particular, in working with pain and difficulties.
+When I took up mindfulness in 2005, I found that my mindfulness and Zen practice have stimulating effects on each other in my daily practice and in particular in working with pain and difficulties.
+The MBCL practices have become a steady source of nourishment and equanimity.

 As most of my work is relational (teaching, supervising and client work) I find I benefit hugely from periods of solitude and going to retreats frequently in order to find a balance between giving and being nurtured.
 Another great help for balancing life’s challenges is my garden and simply being in nature.